capactio/capact/docs/proposal/20211207-delegated-storage.md

       typeRef:
         path: cap.type.helm.chart.release
         revision: 0.1.0
       value: null
       backend:
-        # Fields which are a part of TypeInstance
         id: 3ef2e4ac-9070-4093-a3ce-142139fd4a16 # helm-release backend - resolved UUID based on the injected TypeInstance

-        # Fields which are a part of TypeInstanceResourceVersion (can be changed later via TypeInstance Update):
-        additionalParameters:
-          name: release-name
-          namespace: release-namespace
     usesRelations: # automatically create relation between TypeInstance using a given backend
     - from: helm-release
       to: 3ef2e4ac-9070-4093-a3ce-142139fd4a16
     ```

+    The `helm-release` Argo artifact contains:

+    ```yaml
+    backend:
+      # Fields which are a part of TypeInstanceResourceVersion (can be changed later via TypeInstance Update):
+      context:
+        name: release-name
+        namespace: release-namespace
+    ```

-1. Hub receives the following GraphQL mutation based on the payload fields from point above:
+1. Hub receives the following GraphQL mutation based on the payload fields and artifact value from point above:

     ```graphql
     mutation CreateTypeInstances {
       createTypeInstances(
         in: {
-          # ... payload
+         typeInstances: [
+          {
+            alias: "helm-release"
+            typeRef: { path: "cap.type.helm.chart.release", revision: "0.1.0" }
+            attributes: []
+            value: {
+              backend: {
+                id: "3ef2e4ac-9070-4093-a3ce-142139fd4a16",
+                context: {
+                  name: "release-name",
+                  namespace: "release-namespace",
+                }
+              }
+            }
+          }
+        ],
+        usesRelations: [
+          {
+            from: "helm-release",
+            to: "3ef2e4ac-9070-4093-a3ce-142139fd4a16"
+          }
+        ]
       }
       ) {
         id
         alias